 Where is African boxthorn found?

 African boxthorn is widespread in our region and able to grow in a range of climates, habitats and soil types.
-It can be found along fences, waterways, roadsides, railway lines, agricultural land and in native vegetation.
+It can be found around disused buildings, along fences, waterways, roadsides, railway lines, agricultural land and in native vegetation.

 What are the impacts of African boxthorn?